wavemotion-dave/DS994a/README.md

 Credits :
 -----------------------
 Thanks to Alekmaul who provided the baseline code to work with and to lobo for the menu graphical design.

 Thanks to Flubba for the SN76496 sound core.

+Thanks to the 99ers over on the AtariAge site for their help in grokking memory layouts and banking schemes.

 Hugest thanks to Marc Rousseau for TI-99/Sim as the TMS9900 and TMS9901 core are borrowed from that project.

 Known Issues :
 -----------------------
-* Stuff
+* Stuff... will fill in later as Alpha progresses into Beta

 BIOS Files :
 -----------------------